How to Save at the Supermarket

 3) Keep an Eye Out for Coupons

 Advertisements in magazines and newspapers regularly feature money-off coupons for popular products.
 Marketers also regularly use targeted smartphone advertising for the same purposes.
 It’s a great idea to make a habit of keeping an eye open for coupons.
 While 50p off your weekly shop here and there might not seem like a great deal, don’t forget that pennies make up the pounds.
 If it’s practical, assign an area of your purse or wallet to store coupons for when you really need them.

 4) Don’t Be Fooled by Special Offers

 If there’s a special offer for an unusual product or ingredient you’re unlikely to use, don’t buy it – it will only go to waste.
-Same goes for “buy one get one free” offers on perishable goods, too.
+The same goes for “buy one get one free” offers on perishable goods, too.
 Bigger doesn’t necessarily mean better.
-Only take advantage of thee sorts of promotions if you’re confident that you’re actually going to get some use (and therefore some value) out of the product you’re purchasing.
+Only take advantage of these sorts of promotions if you’re confident that you’re actually going to get some use (and therefore some value) out of the product you’re purchasing.

 5) Compare Prices